Gammedge History, Family Crest & Coats of Arms

 Early History of the Gammedge family

 This web page shows only a small excerpt of our Gammedge research.
 Another 136 words (10 lines of text) covering the years 1159, 1285, 1306, 1411, 1563, 1621, 1735, 1803, 1756, 1803, 1758, 1844, 1799, 1842, 1790, 1850, 1842, 1859, 1828, 1913, 1853 and 1939 are included under the topic Early Gammedge History in all our PDF Extended History products and printed products wherever possible.

 Gammedge Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Gamadge, Gamage, Gammage, Gamages, Gamaches and others.

 Early Notables of the Gammedge family (pre 1700)

 Outstanding amongst the family at this time was Barbara Gamage (1563-1621), a Welsh heiress, who inherited the Coity estate on the death of her father John Gamage, and later married Robert Sidney, 1st Earl of Leicester; as well as Anthony Gamage, who was an Alderman of London.
 The Camidge...
-Another 49 words (4 lines of text) are included under the topic Early Gammedge Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gammedge family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Gammedge name or one of its variants: Stephen and Thomas Gamadge who settled in Barbados in 1685.